When your lower back is not functioning or is unstable, your whole life feels unstable. You don’t have the strength to face it.

 Do both sides five times.
 Take your time as you do this.
 Go slowly and see how much height you can get in your torso as you lift up.

-You will noticed and feel all of your lower back muscles contracting.
+You will notice and feel all of your lower back muscles contracting.

 Any program would not be complete without addressing the abs.
 Contrary to popular belief, they are NOT the most important set of muscles to work on.
 All of the muscles listed above are probably more important.
 But you should address them.